basho/basho_docs/source/riak/cookbooks/Erlang-Named-Functions.md

 document: cookbook
 toc: true
 audience: intermediate
-keywords: [beam, commit hook, Erlang, function, module, mapreduce]
+keywords: [beam, commit-hook, erlang, function, module, mapreduce]
 ---

 Riak supports the use of Erlang named functions in compiled modules for